 Lightning is an indicator of developing convective clouds that have matured into thunderstorms.
 Convective initiation is typically first indicated by radar when reflectivity indicating developing precipitation aloft exceeds 35 dBZ and by lightning when the first lightning discharge occurs.
 The first lightning produced by a storm is usually an intracloud (IC) discharge occurring 5-10 min on average before the first ground strike, although the first lightning discharge can be a cloud-to-ground (CG) discharge.
-The sum of IC and CG lightning is referred to as total lightning frequency (dominated by the IC lightning) will also increase (Gatlin and Goodman, 2010; Zipser and Lutz, 1994).
+The sum of IC and CG lightning is referred to as total lightning.
+As storm updrafts strengthen and the storms continue to develop vertically, the total lightning frequency (dominated by the IC lightning) will also increase (Gatlin and Goodman, 2010; Zipser and Lutz, 1994).
 Sometimes the cloud turrets will penetrate the tropopause where the overshooting cloud turrets can be detected in satellite imagery (Bedka et al., 2010).
 For damaging severe storms producing hail and strong surface winds, lightning rates may approach hundreds of flashes per minute.
 A rapid increase in lightning frequency, referred to as a lightning jump (Schultz et al., 2011, 2009; Williams et al., 1999), often signals the storm intensification before the severe weather is observed at the ground.